 Sedentary behaviour is the behaviour of people who, while awake, generate an energy expenditure close to that of rest.
 This mainly corresponds to mundane activities such as working in front of a computer, watching television on the sofa or driving.

-What are the dangers of a sedentary lifestyle?
+What are the threats of a sedentary lifestyle?

-There are three levels of sedentary behaviour: low levels of less than 3 hours a day, moderate levels of between 3 and 7 hours a day, and high levels of more than 7 hours a day.
-What is the situation with sedentary lifestyles in France?
+It is important to note that there are three levels of sedentary behaviour: low sedentary behaviour (less than 3 hours per day), moderate sedentary behaviour (between 3 and 7 hours per day) and high sedentary behaviour (more than 7 hours per day).
+What is the situation regarding sedentary behaviour in France?

 -55% of French people sit for less than 6 hours a day